MaikeFillmer/PennySaved/README.md

 # PennySaved

-Group Project, Members:
-  Maike Fillmer,
-  Greg Gallant,
-  Aaron Karlsruher,
-  James (Min) Kim

-A Penny$aved is our week 16 project for Rutger's BootCamp.
-It is an expense tracker for dining out.
-It uses several technologies including:

-Sequelize, MYSQL, Javascript, Node, JQuery, JQuery UI, Express,

 ## About

 A Penny Saved is a money spending visualization tool.
 Users input their eating out costs and this app will display their spending data vs all other user's data, showing them how much money they are truely spending on ote eating at thome.